monkeytypegame/monkeytype/backend/mongo-todo.md

   - Users who have been requested in the last hour will be stored in the redis database so that their data can be sent again without having to search a large database
     - After an hour without a new request they can be removed from memory
 - User data should not be requested from the server every time a test is submitted, result should just be appended to results
+- Create a backup system to prevent loss of data
+  - Users should be able to export their data themselves
+    - It's convenient because they would just have to download their user document, only one query for the server